Moog - Subsequent 37

 Weight: 9.98 kg.

 Moog synthesizers are probably the most famous electronic musical instruments of all time.
-Their designer, Robert A. Moog, was a PhD student finishing his dissertation at Cornell University in the early 1960s, and was earning pocket money by selling a small number of custom-made Theremin instruments.
+Their designer, Robert A. Moog, was a doctoral student completing his thesis at Cornell University in the early 1960s, earning pocket money by selling a small number of custom-made Theremin instruments.
 He and a friend were already discussing the possibility of selling other types of electronic kits to hobbyists, when he came up with the idea of selling custom-made electronic synthesizers.

-The synthesizer invented by Robert Moog in the 1960s sparked a revolution in electronic music.
-The Beatles, Mick Jagger, and Sun Ra were among the first to get their hands on the famous Moog synth.
+The synthesiser invented by Robert Moog in the 1960s triggered a veritable revolution in electronic music.
+The Beatles, Mick Jagger and Sun Ra were among the first to buy the famous Moog synthesiser.
 Moog went on to design dozens of instruments, including the Minimoog.

-The synthesizer invented by Robert Moog in the 1960s sparked a revolution in electronic music.
-The Beatles, Mick Jagger, and Sun Ra were among the first to get their hands on the famous Moog synth.
+The synthesiser invented by Robert Moog in the 1960s triggered a veritable revolution in electronic music.
+The Beatles, Mick Jagger and Sun Ra were among the first to buy the famous Moog synthesiser.
 Moog went on to design dozens of instruments, including the Minimoog.

 You may also like